bricef/ray-tracer/README.md

 - [ ] Named entities and scene search
 - [ ] Parallelise rendering across mutliple threads
 - [ ] Profile and optimise rendering function
-- [ ] Progress indicator on render
 - [ ] Orbit movement function
+- [ ] UV Mapping for textures
+- [x] Progress indicator on render
-- [ ] Refactor Lights to be entities (so that they have a transform, potision, etc...)
+- [x] Refactor Lights to be entities (so that they have a transform, potision, etc...)